Maile O'Keefe: Early life

-Junior
+Elite gymnastics career

 2013

 In 2013, O'Keefe, then eleven, was a level 9 gymnast.
 She attended a developmental camp at the Karolyi Ranch where she earned the opportunity to compete at an elite qualifier.
 At the qualifier, she performed at a high enough level where she was qualified to Junior Elite status, bypassing level 10 completely.

 2014–16

 O'Keefe competed at various domestic meets.
 She finished 13th and 17th at the 2014 and 2015 National Championships respectively.
 She encountered breakthrough during the 2016 season, where she won the all-around title in the Junior division at the 2016 U.S. National Gymnastics Championships, in addition to the beam and floor titles too.

 2017

 In March, O'Keefe competed at International Gymnix in Canada where she placed first in the all-around and finished top three on every event.
 In April, she participated in the 2017 City of Jesolo Trophy.
 In Jesolo she finished second in the all-around behind Gabby Perea.
 O'Keefe also won bronze medals in the uneven bars and balance beam finals, as well as a silver medal in the floor exercise final.
 In June O'Keefe announced that she had verbally committed to attend the University of Utah on a gymnastics scholarship.
 In August, she won the all-around at the 2017 U.S. National Gymnastics Championships.
 She along with silver medalist Emma Malabuyo were selected to represent the USA at the 2017 International Junior Gymnastics Competition the following month in Japan.
 There O'Keefe won gold in the all-around and on beam and silver on floor, vault, and uneven bars.